How to create a sensory chill out space for my autistic child

 Look around your home or classroom.
 You need a place that is visible so you can see them, this is important with our duty of care, but also for practicality.
 Somewhere within view from the kitchen is always good, as this means you could be cooking dinner with one eye still on them.

-A sensory chill out space could be a carpeted area, with bean bags, cushions and calming music.
+A sensory chill out space could be a carpeted area or a padded playmat, with bean bags, a lounger chair, cushions and calming music.
 You should try to have the lights down, with a systematic approach to reduce stimulation.

 Why is a sensory chill out space useful in the classroom?

-These conditions can be very frustrating and can cause great anxiety, as well as making learning difficult.
+These conditions can be very frustrating and can cause great anxiety, as well as making learning and concentrating on a task difficult.
 The best way to help children with sensory processing disorder is to create an environment that promotes a calming situation.

 The use of a sensory chill out room or zone is a great way to help children with sensory processing disorder cope with the world around them.
 A sensory chill out room will allow your child to attend to their sensory needs in a controlled environment.